Imagine a Log Cabin Home.

 We Make Cedar Yurts!

-Handcrafted Cedar Yurts including 3-Season, Micro-Log or Well-Insulated.
+Handcrafted Cedar Yurts including Micro-Log or Well-Insulated.

 Yurts are a cheap and relatively comfortable way to live that doesn't require a large investment in time or money compared to a more traditional tiny home or full-size house.